JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ## Types in PhpStorm

-The first phase of type inference in PhpStorm takes place at the indexing stage.
+The first phase of type inference takes place at the indexing stage.
-At this phase, the `PhpTypeProvider4.getType()` is called on each type provider.
+At this phase, PhpStorm calls `PhpTypeProvider4.getType()` on each type provider.
 PhpStorm only has access to local information from the current file and cannot use information from others.
-In some cases, the exact type can be deduced from this information, but in other cases this is not possible because information from other files is required.
+Sometimes, it can deduce the exact type from this information, but in other cases this is impossible because PhpStorm requires information from other files.

-Because of this, types in PhpStorm are divided into two types:
+Because of this, there are two kinds of types in PhpStorm:

 - Complete types
 - Incomplete types